-- experience and areas of expertise are being maintained, and a structure to ensure appropriate decision-making and oversight is in place.
-Based on future business conditions and management strategies, we recognized the need to continue discussing the composition and diversity of the Board of Directors. - and exchanges of views are carried out by the Board of Directors as a whole.
-We expect that the quality of discussions will be to Outside Executives.
+- A well-balanced composition ratio of executive directors, non-executive directors, Independent Directors and the diversity of their experience and areas of expertise are being maintained, and a structure to ensure appropriate decision-making and oversight is in place.
+Based on future business conditions and management strategies, we recognized the need to continue discussing the composition and diversity of the Board of Directors. - · Active explanation of opinions and presentation of recommendations from Outside Executives and other constructive discussions and exchanges of views are carried out by the Board of Directors as a whole.
+We expect that the quality of discussions will be further improved by additionally clarifying the points of discussion in the materials and devising methods of providing information to Outside Executives.